 CSUDH grade point average is monitored each semester based on a students' degree objective as listed below:

 Students must complete at least 75% of the units attempted with a passing grade of A, B, C, D, I, CR, or RP (report in progress).
-For example, a student who enrolls in 24 units for an academic year must complete at least 18 units (24 x .75 = 18).
+For example, a student who enrolls in 12 units for a semester must complete at least 9 units (12 x .75 = 9).
 Non-passing grades of F, IC, NC, W, WU, RD and AU will lower a student's completion rate.

 Students must complete their program within 150% of their program's required units.
 For example, a student in a 120 unit program must receive his/her degree within 180 units.
 All graded coursework will be counted, including transfer units, repeats, and withdrawals.
 Up to 30 remedial units may be excluded.
 Courses with grades of RD (report delayed) or RP (report in progress) will be considered as completed units until a final grade is determined.